GitMirroring/mediagoblin/README-Guix.md

 **Jobs to do**:

+* Vendor-in skeleton.css as being a git submodule, it's not available in the built package.
+We're currently only using `skeleton.css` (~250 lines) and not the included `base.css` or `layout.css`.

 * Add a `gmg init` command to create a default `mediagoblin.ini` and `paste.ini` in the current directory.
 Should remind you to run `gmg dbupdate`.